The Domestication Program: 20 Ways Modern Men Get Tamed Without Noticing

 A house full of women should make a man feel desired.

-If she can fill the space with her tribe, you become the guest.
+If she can fill the house with her tribe, you become the guest.

 11. The Weekend Annexation